simonovic86/lock/README.md

 ### What's encrypted?
 - Your secret is encrypted with a random AES-256-GCM key
 - The key is then encrypted by Lit Protocol with time-based access control
+- Decrypted secrets are cleared from memory when you navigate away

 ### What's stored where?